emiliqn101/DBD_Mini_Map/README.md

 - **Always on Top**: The mini-map will remain visible on top of all other applications for easy reference while working.
 - **Interactive Drawing**: Use the global key listener to toggle between interactive drawing and viewing mode.
 - **Customizable Brush Settings**: Set your preferred brush color and size for drawing on the mini-map.

-## Requirements

-- **RUN DEAD BY DAYLIGHT IN WINDOWED BORDERLESS OR WINDOWED MODE** to ensure compatibility.
-- **MAKE SURE THE NAME OF YOUR IMAGE IS "template_image.png" AND IN THE SAME FOLDER**.
-- Windows OS (for `.exe` compatibility).
-- No installation required – simply run the executables after extracting.
-- **MADE FOR COMP AND SWEATY SWFs**.